Henry Young (tennis)

-Henry Young (born 26 September 1923) is an Australian centenarian World War II veteran and tennis player, recognised as the world's oldest competitive tennis player.
+Henry Samuel Calhoun Young (born 26 September 1923) is an Australian centenarian World War II veteran and tennis player, recognised as the world's oldest competitive tennis player.
 He has competed internationally in the 90+ category at ITF Masters tournaments and has made exhibition appearances at the Australian Open.

 Early life

 Young was born on 26 September 1923 in Glenelg, Australia.
 He began playing tennis as a young man and continued to play regularly into his later years.

 World War II service

 During World War II, he served as a spitfire pilot with both British and Australian air forces.

 Tennis career

 Masters competition

 Young has competed in numerous senior-level tournaments in Australia and abroad.
 In October 2023, shortly after turning 100, he took part in the ITF Masters World Individual Championships in Mallorca, Spain, competing in the men's singles 90+ category.

 Australian Open exhibitions

 In January 2023, Young appeared in an exhibition match dubbed the "Clash of the Centurions" in Rod Laver Arena during the Australian Open.
 The match featured other veteran players and raised awareness of senior participation in sport.